stefanlesser/nature-of-order/_notes/alexander-and-lakoff.md

 I was wondering if there have been others, perhaps even Alexander and Lakoff themselves, making that connection?

-Going deeper on later research in cognitive science it seems rather obvious to me that there must be a strong connection between the notion of [[centers]] and the [[fifteen properties]] and deeply rooted cognitive facilities like spatial metaphor and kinesthetic image schemas which Lakoff talks about (this is too hard to explain in a footnote here, but if you ask me to do it and you bring some time we can absolutely go there :-).
+Going deeper on later research in cognitive science it seems rather obvious to me that there must be a strong connection between the notion of [[centers]] and the [[15 fundamental properties]] and deeply rooted cognitive facilities like spatial metaphor and kinesthetic image schemas which Lakoff talks about (this is too hard to explain in a footnote here, but if you ask me to do it and you bring some time we can absolutely go there :-).

 There is some further research published after Lakoff’s book, which has the potential to provide a much more substantial scientific explanation on how our perception of centers and their geometric composition works in our brains, in full compliance with everything Alexander states as part of the [[mirror-of-the-self]] test.